Multimodal axion emissions from Abelian-Higgs cosmic strings

 Let us first consider the DM axion from the IR regime.
-The network of long strings loses its energy by chopping off sub-horizon scale loops, and the loop decays through the emission of particles and GWs.
+The network of long strings loses its energy by chopping off subhorizon scale loops, and the loop decays through the emission of particles and GWs.
 We assume that the axions are emitted by such loops.
 Then, the energy density of the emitted axion can be expressed by some fraction of that of the string network, $\rho_a = f \rho_{\rm str} \propto H^2$, with $f$ a numerical factor smaller than unity.
 On the other hand, a typical energy of the emitted axion is $\bar{E}_a \sim O(10) H$, corresponding to the IR peak of the spectrum in Fig. \ref{fig:spectrum_n}.
 Then the number density of the emitted axion evolves as $n_a \sim \rho_a/\bar{E}_a \propto H$ (see also \cite{Gorghetto:2018myk,Long:2019lwl,Kitajima:2022lre,Kanda:2025hgi}).
 Denoting $n_a = \epsilon v^2 H$, with $\epsilon$ a numerical coefficient, $\epsilon$ reflects the emission efficiency of the axion from loops, incorporating the geometrical suppression of the source term $\bm{E}\cdot\bm{B}$.
-From the numerical result, namely $n_a a^3 \simeq 4 \times 10^{-4} v^3$ at $v \tau = a = 64$ (see Fig. \ref{fig:spectrum_n}), we obtain $\epsilon \simeq 6 \times 10^{-6} (\gag v)^2$, where the $\gag$-dependence is revived.
+From the numerical result, namely, $n_a a^3 \simeq 4 \times 10^{-4} v^3$ at $v \tau = a = 64$ (see Fig. \ref{fig:spectrum_n}), we obtain $\epsilon \simeq 6 \times 10^{-6} (\gag v)^2$, where the $\gag$-dependence is revived.
 Note that $\epsilon \sim O(1)$ in \cite{Kanda:2025hgi}.

-Assuming that the axion acquires the mass, $m_a$, the production of IR-axions stops when the Hubble parameter becomes comparable to the axion mass \cite{Long:2019lwl,Kitajima:2022lre} and the abundance of the IR-axion is fixed at that time.
+Assuming that the axion acquires the mass $m_a$, the production of IR axions stops when the Hubble parameter becomes comparable to the axion mass \cite{Long:2019lwl,Kitajima:2022lre}, and the abundance of the IR axion is fixed at that time.
 Then, the DM axion abundance is estimated as follows,

 where $T_1$ is the cosmic temperature at $H = m_a$, $g_*$ ($g_{*s}$) denotes the effective relativistic degrees of freedom for the background energy (entropy) density and $g_{*{\rm SM}} = 106.75$ as a reference value.